Skip to content

 24h 24h

-Detection Metrics: Set the detection metric data.
-Support setting the number of times one or more field type keywords appear in process data in the current workspace within a certain time range.
+Set the metrics data for detection.
+Supports setting the occurrence count of one or more keyword fields in the process data within a certain time range.

 Field Description